 A portable power station serves as a battery.
 You can recharge it via a wall outlet, car adaptor, or solar panel.
 Since you can’t plug the solar panels directly into the motorhome fuse box, you’ll need a portable power station for the system to be operational.
-A setup like the EcoFlow River Solar Generator bundles the solar panels and portable power station and recharges via solar in 3-6 hours, depending on environmental conditions.
+A setup like the EcoFlow River 2 Solar Generator bundles the solar panels and portable power station and recharges via solar in just 3 hours.

 Portable power stations with solar capability are also better if you’ve been considering traditional fuel-based generators like petrol, diesel, or propane for your electricity backup.